codeahead14/milestones/README.md

 The following constraints can be set on the tasks:
 - Resources: Reseources required to perform the task
 - The task duration
-- Predecessors: assign precedence order of tasks.
+- Predecessors: assign precedence order to tasks.

-Based on the above constraints specification, Milestones generates the Schedule if it does not detect scheduling errors, or shows you what it does not like.
+Based on the above constraints, Milestones generates the Schedule provided there are no errors and all constraints are as required.

-Tasks are basically a map containing IDs as keys and information about the tasks as values - Information about a task is itself a  map of associating fields to values- Here is an example :
+Tasks are basically a map containing IDs as keys and task information as values.
+Task information is itself a  map of associating fields to values- Here is an example :

 ```Clojure